As an LGBT+ person: how do you experience the passion for the World Cup?

 @valr666

-“I love it.
-I think your sexuality shouldn't limit you from enjoying things that are 'heterotypical'.
-Also, in the world of football, there are players who are part of the LGBT+ community, even if they're a minority.
-The World Cup is a moment of unity; we should all enjoy it, and if we don't understand, ask or try to respect each other beyond our sexuality and gender identity. 💗”
+“I love it, I think you shouldn't limit yourself because of your sexuality from enjoying things that are 'heterotypical'.
+Besides, in the world of football there are players who are part of the LGBT+ community, even though they are a minority.
+The World Cup is a moment of unity, we should all enjoy it, and if we don't understand something, we should ask or try to respect each other beyond our sexuality and gender identity.💗”

 @la.lo.kura

-“It seems to me that since this is an inevitable and historic event, we should be part of it from the inside, not only criticizing but also sharing the passion.”
+“I believe that, given this is an inevitable and historic event, we should be involved from within, not only by criticizing but also by sharing the passion.”

-“I love this national team, which, even in the worst country, is building a new idea of masculinity.
-I love that the kids kiss and hug each other and say nice things.
-I love football, even though I'm terrible at it.
+“I love this team that, even in the worst country, is building a new idea of masculinity.
+I love that the guys kiss and hug each other and say nice things.
+Anyway, I do love football, even though I'm terrible at playing it.

 @sole__be

 “Football is ours too, it has to be, and we have to do it our way.
-We have to be part of the people with a social conscience, because we will never be declassed.
-I send a hug to those battered generations; those of us who were lucky will continue doing everything for a football that embraces the queer people. ❤️✌🏽
+We have to be part of the people with social awareness, because we will never be outcasts.
+I send a hug to those generations that have been hit hard; those of us who were lucky will continue doing everything for a football that embraces the queer community. ❤️✌🏽”

 @kima.dw

-“I really enjoy it.
+“I enjoy it a lot.
 It helps me connect with others.
 It's such a massive and passionate popular phenomenon that it generates a unique feeling.
-Furthermore, these long-suffering people deserve to have some joy.
-Of course, I absolutely condemn Qatar, but collective joy is a reason to celebrate."
+Besides, this long-suffering people deserves to have some joy.
+Of course, I absolutely condemn Qatar, but collective joy is cause for celebration.”.

 @madamevanguardia

-“Respect is what I saw at every meeting at the Obelisk.
-Seeing trans boys and girls with their faces painted in the color of the flag and the trans flag on their other cheeks.
-Change happens gradually and is achieved by embracing that heteropatriarchal joy.
+“Respect is what I saw at every gathering at the Obelisk.
+Seeing trans boys and girls with their faces painted in the colors of the rainbow flag and the trans flag on the other cheek.
+Change is slow and it's achieved by reclaiming that heteropatriarchal joy.”.

-There are also those who decided not to see it as a political stance against the violation of rights in Qatar, or because they disagree with the International Federation of Association Football (FIFA).
-They also believe it reinforces values they don't share, or because of the harm the sport has caused them.
+There are also those who chose not to see it as a political stance against the human rights abuses in Qatar, or because they disagreed with the International Federation of Association Football (FIFA).
+Others chose not to see it as a political stance against the human rights violations in Qatar, or because they felt it reinforced values they did not share, or because of the harm the sport had caused them.

 @witch_flower

-“I decided not to watch it because it is in the country it is in.”
+“I decided not to watch it because of the country it's in.”.

 @_mimoses_